fleschutz/LSS/README.md

 Mode 7 - List nontrivial solutions
 ----------------------------------
 This mode calculates and lists nontrivial solutions for a given value range of x.
-The value range is defined by an <exponent>, e.g. exponent 6 means: x=[10^6..10^7].
+The value range is defined by an exponent, e.g. exponent 6 means: x=[10^6..10^7].

 It uses a 'shotgun' algorithm in the listNontrivialSolutions() function.